iCliniq Logo

 10. Berries: Berries contain a very high amount of vitamin C. They improve memory and learning capacity in children and reduce oxidative stress.

-11. Cocoa - Cocoa consists of flavonoid antioxidants such as catechin.
+11. Cocoa: Cocoa consists of flavonoid antioxidants such as catechin.
 Flavonoids have brain-protective and anti-inflammatory properties.
 In addition, it improves the blood flow of the brain.

 How Can Parents Help Boost Their Baby's Brain?

 Parents provide love, care, and support to their children.
-They can help them build neuronal connections.
-Parents can help the child develop language and reasoning skills.
+They can help them build neuronal connections and develop language and reasoning skills.
+The following are interactive activities that help grow a child's brain.

 • Using Sign Language: Parents should use sign language when talking to their children.
 They should use their hands and fingers to communicate.
 Sign language helps a child's language development and intelligence.